-May 29, 2020
+September 4, 2020

-1 The EDO Forecast from 2020 to 2022
+1 The EDO Forecast from 2020 to 2023

-The EDO model forecast is informed by the drastic deterioration in economic activity in the current quarter implied by the staff's nowcast as well as by the staff's assessment of the likely effects of social distancing over the next several quarters.
-The model forecasts GDP to fall by 3.3 percent this year, and then to rebound by 8.4 percent in 2021; growth in 2022 is near zero.1 Inflation is subdued, reaching 1.6 percent by 2022.
-The federal funds rate remains at the effective lower bound (ELB) until mid-2022, reflecting both an accommodative monetary policy stance and the sluggish pace of economic activity following the rebound.

-Because the disruption associated with the pandemic in 2020:Q2 lies far outside the model's estimation sample and structure, we guide the model using the staff's assumptions for social distancing effects on consumption, investment and employment through the end of 2021.
-In particular, in the model, we represent this sequence of effects using shocks to technology and household preferences for consumption and investment that are anticipated by private agents in 2020:Q2.
+Reflecting the huge movements in economic activity in the data for 2020:Q2 and the staff's nowcast for 2020:Q3 - and informed by the staff's assessment of the likely effects of social distancing over the next several quarters -, the EDO model forecast calls for GDP to fall 2.9 percent this year and then to rebound 5.4 percent in 2021.
+Inflation is subdued, hovering around 1.5 percent through the end of 2023.
+The federal funds rate remains at the effective lower bound (ELB) until the end of 2022, reflecting both an accommodative monetary policy stance and the sluggish pace of economic activity following the rebound.1 The EDO model forecast conditions on the data and nowcast for 2020:Q2 and 2020:Q3 and must therefore attempt to extrapolate from the unprecedented turmoil in those quarters.
+Because the disruption associated with the pandemic lies far outside the model's estimation sample and structure, we guide the model using the staff's July Tealbook projection for social-distancing effects on consumption, investment, and employment through the end of 2021.
+In particular, in the model, we represent this sequence of effects by anticipated shocks to technology and household preferences for consumption and investment, recognized by private agents in 2020:Q2.

 With the federal funds rate at the effective lower bound in 2020:Q2, we also assume that the public in that quarter expects the federal funds rate to remain at the ELB until the middle of 2022, in line with survey evidence suggesting expectations of an ELB episode of several years.
-As can be seen from the lower right panel of Figure 1, the social distancing effects alone (the orange bars) would not justify remaining at the ELB for such an extended duration.
-Instead, the expectation of an eight quarter spell at the ELB arises instead from the arrival of news about the future stance of monetary policy, which the model views as unusually accommodative.
+The expectation of an extended spell at the ELB arises, in large part, from the arrival of news about the future stance of monetary policy, which the model views as unusually accommodative.
 When calculating the distribution of outcomes over the forecast horizon, we assume that monetary policy keeps the federal funds rate at the ELB until mid-2022 without reference to particular exit conditions.